Qualitative Empirical Research Methods in Law | Introductory Course PhD-candidates

 - Compare the strengths and weaknesses of different tools for qualitative analysis and to assess in which circumstances it is best to use each tool;

 - Write a methodology section and to reflect on methodological choices in a PhD thesis.

 Upon completing the course (additional 2 ECTS), students will be able to:

 - Prepare and conduct different types of qualitative interviews;

 You can find the compulsory literature with each lecture and tutorial.

+This class will be offered in a hybride format, but we strongly recommend students to attend in person.
 Presence in class is mandatory.
-If you are unable to attend one of the lectures or tutorials, please send an email.
+If you are unable to attend one of the lectures or tutorials, please send an email beforehand.